Venetian nationalism: The MLNV and the "Venetian Police"

-In November 2009 some members of the Venetian National Liberation Movement, who had proclaimed themselves "National Liberation Movement of the Venetian People", were prosecuted with the charge of having built a paramilitary organisation.
-The Italian police seized arms and uniforms of the so-called Polisia Veneta (Venetian Police) led by Sergio Bortotto in the headquarters of the movement in Treviso.
-According to the police, the group had planned an aggression to Luca Zaia, a leading member of Liga Veneta–Lega Nord, during the Festa dei Veneti of 2009, because he would have betrayed Venetist ideals by accepting to become minister of Agriculture in Berlusconi IV Cabinet.
-However the attack did not take place also because Zaia failed to show up in Cittadella on that occasion.Corriere del Veneto, 7 November 2009, p.
-3 The day after Zaia declared: "Maybe those people confuse Venetism with something different.
+In November 2009 some members of the Venetian National Liberation Movement, who had proclaimed themselves "National Liberation Movement of the Venetian People", were prosecuted on the charge of having built a paramilitary organisation.
+The Italian police seized arms and uniforms of the so-called Polisia Veneta (Venetian Police) led by Sergio Bortotto at the headquarters of the movement in Treviso.
+According to the police, the group had planned an assault on Luca Zaia, a leading member of Liga Veneta–Lega Nord, during the Festa dei Veneti of 2009, because he agreed to become the minister of Agriculture in Berlusconi IV Cabinet, which they perceived as betrayal of the Venetist ideals.
+However the attack did not take place, since Zaia failed to show up in Cittadella on that occasion.Corriere del Veneto, 7 November 2009, p.
+3 The next day Zaia declared: "Maybe those people confuse Venetism with something different.
 Being a Venetist, for me, means defending our heritage, promoting the language and the literature of this region".

-In September 2017 all members of the MLNV were completely acquitted.
+In September 2017 all members of the MLNV were fully acquitted.